 The first semester for students who do not have the required academic background or who are accepted as mature students will be a qualifying semester.
-During the semester students will not be permitted to participate in Kingswood Chorale (except for credit), student ministry teams, intercollegiate sports, or hold student offices.
+During the semester students will not be permitted to participate in student ministry teams, collegiate sports requiring travel, or hold student offices.